monp4r/lz78_varlen_compressor/README.md

 5. **Decompress Files (Optional)**

 If desired, you can also decompress files using the provided decompression functionality in the `lz78_varlen_compressor.py` file.
-Follow similar steps to modify the `input_file` variable and run the script to decompress a compressed text file.
+Follow similar steps to select a different option and run the script to decompress a compressed text file.

 By following these steps, you can easily get started with the LZ78 Variable-Length Compressor using the Spyder IDE.

 ## Caution:

+Please note that in the process of compressing a text file, the default format of the text file in question will be '.txt' in this version of the program.
+This is to avoid possible errors in the program and to maintain the design conception proposed from the beginning of the creation of the program.

+Finally, it is advisable to save the content of each encoding or decoding operation you carry out, in order to avoid losing the content.

 ## How it works?: